whitschroder/Gini-automation/README.md

 | 11458 | 0.29 | 0.31           | 15          | 47.96  | 106.84  | 27.99         | ... | 0.23       | 0.42        |
 | 11459 | 0.41 | 0.43           | 35          | 71.39  | 420.04  | 86.97         | ... | 0.23       | 0.56        |

-Beginning with line 63, the code will create a giniplots folder in the working directory and loop through each group in the Name field to generate publication quality charts summarizing the Gini data.
-These charts are based on a spreadsheet by Adrian Chase.
+Beginning with line 63, the code will create a "giniplots" folder in the working directory and loop through each group in the "Name" field to generate publication quality charts summarizing the Gini data.
+These charts are based on similar outputs from a spreadsheet by Adrian Chase.

 The lorenz folder contains Lorenz curves for each "Name" group: